 - You must have worked with the internship coordinator, who issues the override that allows you to register for the course.

 Although some organizations do require that interns be enrolled in an internship course, others only stipulate that interns be a current student, and still others offer volunteer opportunities that are open to anyone.
-If you do not enroll for internship course credit, you will not be pursuing an internship through the Anthropology Department.
+If you do not enroll for internship course credit, you are not considered to be pursuing an internship through the Anthropology Department.
 The internship coordinator can help you understand all your options.

 “Are there exceptions to the GPA policy?”